Haroenv/blog/_posts/2025-11-01-la-diagonal-de-espana.md

 {% include image.html zoomable=true img="3-navacerrada.jpg" alt="The winding road up to Puerto de Navacerrada with mountain scenery.
 The climbing road cuts through mountainous terrain at high altitude." caption="Climbing to Puerto de Navacerrada: the highest point of the trip at 1850 meters" %}

-I manage this climb steadily and actually achieve it within an hour an a half without stopping.
+I manage this climb steadily and actually achieve it within an hour and a half without stopping.
 It isn't overly steep, but I haven't managed that with every climb so far so it's an achievement in a way.
 From this highest point, I'm also entering the Castilla y León region again, which I will be in for most of the day.

 From there starts the longest downhill section of the trip, going down for around 80km.
 This includes a part of the route that was 50km without a single change in direction, which isn't an instruction I've seen on my GPS before.
 The views change from mountainous to a plateau which is at around 1000 meters above sea level.
 Here we start seeing a lot of the wine regions of Ribera del Duero, with fields of vines that now are mostly empty.
 It's fascinating to see how some still have the grapes, while others don't even have leaves anymore.
 You can also see the abandoned vines that grow just outside of the fields which are left to grow wild and become bushes.